“When people approach me about my films it is usually to tell me how much they hate them.” – Michael Winterbottom, Born Mar. 29, 1961.

 Their opinion doesn't matter – but their response very much does.

-And one final note for the sensitive soul – how to protect your little feelings from the savage slams of an artful hater: go back to that group of true fans.
+And one final note for the sensitive soul – how to protect your little feelings from the savage slams of an artful hater: cultivate a group of fans.

 And when you do get a hater in the midst of that crowd of true fans, they defend you.
 And the hater's bile pushes them closer to you than they were before.
 It's no longer them vs. you.
 It's them vs. US.